ReDI-School/intro-java/homeworks/Homework_8.10.18.md

 Input: [1,4,7,3,6]
 Output: 21
 ```
-## 2. Write a method that finds the highest element in the list.
+## 2. Write a method that finds the highest integer in the list.

 ```Java
 public static int getHighScore(ArrayList<Integer> scoreBoard)